Contents area

 Aims of Climate CH2025

-Two main scientific issues will be in focus:
+Two main scientific issues were in focus:

 1. How can observations and model-based climate scenarios be better integrated to provide consistent and temporally comprehensive information to users in a way that meets their needs?